SashG91/TCM-Tianjin-Cycle-Meet/README.md

 - The Favicon used on the url tab for the site was applied using Favicon [Favicon](https://favicon.io/).

 ### Images
--The images used on the sight was from an open source PEXELS.com.
+- The images used on the sight was from an open source PEXELS.com.
 [Pexels](https://www.pexels.com/).

 ### Maps
 - Satellite Maps used for the routes page was extracted from [Google Maps](https://google-map-generator.com/)

 ## Acknowledgments
-- I would like to thank my mentor Malia Havlicek for detailed and useful project meetings and the suport of the CI tutor team for assiting with problems whilts building this project.
+- I would like to thank my mentor Malia Havlicek for facilitating both detailed and useful project meetings and the suport of the CI tutor team for assiting with overcoming challenges during this project.